Jouxtens-Mézery: Railway

+Road

+Jouxtens-Mézery is situated on the main road (route 5) that, prior to the construction of the Swiss motorway network, linked Lausanne with Échallens, Yverdon, Neuchâtel and points north.
+It is now located near the A1 and A9 motorways that provide links throughout, and beyond, Switzerland.

 Education

 In Jouxtens-Mézery about 363 or (31.7%) of the population have completed non-mandatory upper secondary education, and 310 or (27.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 310 who completed tertiary schooling, 51.6% were Swiss men, 31.3% were Swiss women, 10.0% were non-Swiss men and 7.1% were non-Swiss women.

 In the 2009/2010 school year there were a total of 157 students in the Jouxtens-Mézery school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 2,648 children of which 1,947 children (73.5%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 76 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 79 students in those schools.
 There were also 2 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 28 students in Jouxtens-Mézery who came from another municipality, while 186 residents attended schools outside the municipality.